rmorshea/pybooster/docs/src/features.md

     assert get_auth() is get_auth()
 ```

+!!! tip

+    Creating shared values at the begining of your program effectively creates a singleton.

 Using a shared value will also cause any providers for the dependency to be ignored.

 ```python